kayman-mk/blog-tech-at-work/src/_posts/2022-10-04-data-protection-comment-system.md

 }
 ```

 `curl` was the easiest way to implement the script.
-The personal access token is injected in the script at build time and
+The personal access token is injected in the script at build time, and
 it is not committed to the repository.